-Mixed Family: A mixed family is one that includes at least one U.S. citizen or eligible immigrant and any number of ineligible family members.
+Mixed Family: A mixed family is one that includes at least one U.S. citizen or eligible immigrant Housing Authority of the City and County of San Francisco Housing Choice Voucher Administrative Plan-020125 and any number of ineligible family members.
 A mixed family who currently resides in Sunnydale, Potrero or Alice Griffith may accept a unit at a RAD site dependent on availability.